dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 ## EP003 - Red Team

-“To make sure things are safe, sometimes, you need someone to break them.”
+"To make sure things are safe, sometimes, you need someone to break them."

-Red Team emulate attackers’ behaviour and try to hack you before they will do it.
+Red Team emulate attackers' behaviour and try to hack you before they will do it.

 ### CHALLENGE 01